gcsmeric/McGill-course-registration-Chrome-extension/README.md

 # mcgillextension
-chrome extension to get ratemyprofessors rating on mcgill course pages
+Chrome extension that directly links a professor's ratemyprofessors.com page in McGill course websites.